PeakIndicators/Getting-Started-On-Azure-ML/Documents/Dataset-Monitors.md

 ![](../Images/datadrift8.gif)

+These metrics can also be retrieved in the Python SDK through the `get_metrics()` method on a `DataDriftDetector` object.

 _Feature Details_

 Scroll down to view details for each individual feature.
 Select the metric you want to view and use the dropdowns in the chart to select the feature.

 ![](../Images/datadrift9.gif)

 Metrics Available:

-Metrics in the chart depend on the type of feature.

    * Numeric features:
       * Wasserstein distance